Tuesday, September 24, 2024

 Practice Breakouts: Small group, faculty-led workshops, to practice VTS facilitation.
 Students lead VTS discussions with guidance and feedback from an expert.

 Technical focus: Each student begins to understand the structure of the VTS methodology and develop their skills, in particular the three carefully worded VTS questions and how to use them.
-FReflections focus on how the experience as a whole connects to clinical reasoning and each student's professional context.
+Reflections focus on how the experience as a whole connects to clinical reasoning and each student's professional context.

 Tuesday, October 22, 2024